chrmod/browser-core/README.md

 	"result_order": "[<ENCODED_RESULT_TYPE>|<ENCODED_RESULT_TYPE>|...]" // list of encoded result type (after mixing) separated by '|'
     "session": "<RANDOM_ID>",
     "ts": <UNIX_TIMESTAMP>,
-    "instant": true/false, // was this an 'instant' result or full result "popup": true/false, // if the result really got the chance to be displayed for the user "latency_history": <TIME_MS>, // time in ms from start of search until history returns
+    "query_length": 2 //length of the query in the moment of this action "instant": true/false, // was this an 'instant' result or full result "popup": true/false, // if the result really got the chance to be displayed for the user "latency_history": <TIME_MS>, // time in ms from start of search until history returns